-I have a punk pixie of a five year old named Isobel and a delightful infant son, Elias.
+I have a seven year old punk-pixie daughter named Isobel and a delightful two year old son, Elias.
 I inherited a strong love of the absurd and ridiculous from my father.
 My husband describes my swearing as “nautical.”
 I am deeply irreverent.

-I used to be a librarian, but now I have adventures and make crafts all day with my kids, sell vintage wares, write, and take photos.
+I used to be a librarian, but now I have adventures with my kids, sell vintage wares, write, and take photos.
 My evenings are spent in nerdy pursuits with my husband.
-There is nothing I love more than a questionable thrift store or finding an estate sale with the sign “selling entire contents of home.”
+There is nothing I love more than a questionable thrift store or an estate sale with a sign that says “selling entire contents of home.”

+Thrifting, photography, homemaking and art are my passions.
 I relish being out in nature, working in my garden, and going on day trips.
 I love reading, especially nonfiction, fantasy, and science fiction.
-Riffing movies is a hobby of mine, as is crafting and watching Star Trek: TNG.
+Making fun of bad movies is a hobby of mine, as is decorating my home with vintage finds and watching Star Trek: TNG.
 I fell in love with goats after one tried to eat the pants right off my body at a county fair.

 I have four cats.
 One I bottle-fed from her first day of life, and another is a giant 30lb lumpus.
 One steals our neighbor’s Barbies and is really good at murder.
 The last one is a total spaz.
 We occasionally have a rotating cast of foster kittens.